marzooqy/anycrc/README.md

 #### Notes

-Parallelism is disabled when the length of the input data is under 20k, as the serial method is faster in that case.
+Parallelism is disabled when the length of the input data is under 200k, as the serial method is faster in that case.

+The input needs to be very large in order to notice the speed advantage of the parallel algorithm.